|

 Some of the data structures, defined in the "gis.h" header file and used by routines in this library, are described in the sections below.

 The raster header data structure is used for two purposes.
-It is used for raster header information for map layers.
+It is used for raster header information for raster map.
 It also used to hold region values.
-The structure is:

 The routines described in Raster Header File use this structure.